mana-vox/mana-vox/README.md

 ## I. Context

-The aim of the non-profit organization **MANA Community**, through its **MANA-Vox** algorithm, is to gather information on the environmental impacts of companies.
-Diverse information is not available in one place, and MANA seeks to gather information from the perspective of civil society, other than that of the company itself. **MANA-Vox** therefore searches the Internet for negative information about companies that are engaged in forest-damaging activities, known as incidents.
-An incident can be an impact, a mobilization, or a sanction.
-MANA focuses on impacts, trying to publicize them as soon as they occur or at least sooner.
+The primary goal of the non-profit organization **MANA Community** and its **MANA-Vox algorithm** is to compile comprehensive data regarding companies' environmental impacts.
+Given the dispersed nature of available information, MANA endeavors to gather insights from the perspective of civil society, offering a perspective independent of the companies themselves. **MANA-Vox** systematically scours the internet for adverse information related to companies involved in activities that harm forests, termed as incidents.
+These incidents encompass impacts, mobilizations, or sanctions. **MANA-Vox** prioritizes disseminating information about impacts promptly upon their occurrence or as soon as feasible.

-To ensure that the information gathered by the algorithm is credible, it has been programmed to search only websites and Twitter accounts of credible sources.
-It then displays news from these credible sources on the negative environmental impacts on forests caused by a selected group of companies, primarily in a group of priority countries.
+For credibility assurance, the algorithm is meticulously programmed to source data solely from reputable websites and Twitter accounts.
+It filters and displays news from these credible sources concerning negative environmental impacts on forests attributed to a select group of companies, primarily within designated priority countries.

-The **MANA-Vox** algorithm aims to be open-sourced so that it could be used by any non-commercial third party that needs it.
+The ambition of the **MANA-Vox algorithm** is to be open-sourced, allowing non-commercial third parties in need to utilize its capabilities

 ## II.
 Algorithm Architecture

 The current algorithm architecture was developed by the Garage (IBM subsidiary) in 2020.
-It is an update from the previous architecture developed in 2017 by ??? in Swift language for the architecture and Daniel Pouzada (IBM) for the machine learning part (accessible at [https://github.com/dpouzada/Watson_for_MANA](https://github.com/dpouzada/Watson_for_MANA)), using IBM Watson services in Python.
+It is an update from the previous architecture developed in 2017 by Aviomex in Swift language for the architecture and Daniel Pouzada for the machine learning part (accessible at [https://github.com/dpouzada/Watson_for_MANA](https://github.com/dpouzada/Watson_for_MANA)), using IBM Watson services in Python.

-The entire pipeline is currently written in Python and hosted on IBMCloud.
+The entire pipeline is currently written in Python.

 <img src="https://github.com/mana-vox/mana-vox/blob/main/assets/Architecture-Mana.png">

 <p align="center">*figure 1: mana-vox architecture*</p>

-The algorithm can be separated into two different modules, both executed once per day at 1:00 am and 3:30 am respectively.
+The algorithm can be separated into two different modules, both executed once per day.

 ### A. Module 1 - Source Identification